torchnyu/blog/_posts/2020-11-12-goto-nyu-cs-considered-harmful.md

 college.
 Whether it's due to financial aid or geographical constraints, some people are stuck at NYU.

+Some may claim that NYU just isn't a good fit for me.
+And sure, if I was criticizing the social life or the core curriculum, then they'd be right.
+However I'm criticizing the content and curriculum of the CS department, something that is comparable from school to school.

 For what it's worth, I am leaving somewhat soon.
 I also tried to transfer freshman year, but it didn't work out.

 *But I like NYU CS!*

 That's great!
-I begrudge anybody some love towards NYU CS.
+I don't begrudge anybody some love towards NYU CS.
 Indeed I loved quite a few of my courses, such as Programming Languages, Operating Systems and Compilers.
 I like pretty much all of my fellow CS majors, some of whom are quite talented.
 I like my professors.
 I can't say I've had a professor whom I disliked.
 I've had disagreements with how professors teach or approach the curriculum, but I've still liked and respected them.

 That being said, you can like individual elements of a program while also recognizing that the program itself could be better.
 NYU CS as a